ContextPilot: Fast Long-Context Inference via Context Reuse

-Since context engineering~\cite{anthropic2025contextengineering} and in-context learning~\cite{kirsch2022general} strongly influence model inference, we analyze attention patterns when explicit hints are introduced to recall the original retrieval order.
+Since context engineering~\cite{anthropic2025contextengineering} and in-context learning~\cite{kirsch2022general} strongly influence model inference, we analyze attention patterns when explicit annotations are introduced to recall the original relevance ranking.

-\autoref{fig:attn-llama} and~\autoref{fig:attn-qwen} compares the final-layer attention maps of Qwen and LLaMA under this setup.
+\autoref{fig:attn-llama} and~\autoref{fig:attn-qwen} compare the final-layer attention maps of Qwen3 and LLaMA3.3 under this setup.
 When given explicit document-priority cues, both models exhibit consistent attention behaviors despite architectural differences.
-They correctly focus on document tokens ([Doc\_1], [Doc\_2], [Doc\_3]), reflecting awareness of the mismatch between the reordered and original sequences, as indicated by intersections between queries in the hint region and keys in the context region.
+They correctly focus on document tokens ([Doc\_1], [Doc\_2], [Doc\_3]), reflecting awareness of the mismatch between the aligned and original sequences, as indicated by intersections between queries in the annotation region and keys in the context region.
 As the context re-aligns with the original sequence, both models emphasize ([Doc\_2]) while parsing ([Doc\_1]) and ([Doc\_3]), showing that the cue ([Doc\_2] $>$ [Doc\_1] $>$ [Doc\_3]) effectively directs cross-document attention.
-Hence, explicit hints reshape internal attention, aligning it with semantic rather than positional priority.
+Hence, explicit annotations reshape internal attention, aligning it with semantic rather than positional priority.

-This finding supports a central hypothesis of RAGBoost: explicit hints can make a comeback from the accuracy lost to reordering and filtering by re-establishing alignment with the original retrieval semantics.
+This finding supports a central hypothesis of ContextPilot: explicit annotations can make a comeback from the accuracy lost to alignment and filtering by re-establishing alignment with the original retrieval semantics.